Courseiva

 AnswerD

-DynamoDB with on-demand capacity is serverless and cost-effective for infrequent access.
+Amazon DynamoDB with on-demand capacity is serverless, scales automatically, and is cost-effective for infrequent access with no minimum charges.

 Why this answer

-Option D is correct because Amazon DynamoDB with on-demand capacity is serverless and cost-effective for infrequent access.
-Option A is wrong because S3 Standard is not ideal for small JSON documents and has higher cost for frequent updates.
-Option B is wrong because RDS is relational and not serverless.
+Amazon DynamoDB with on-demand capacity is serverless and cost-effective for infrequent access.
+Option A is wrong because Amazon RDS for MySQL is relational and not serverless, and would require provisioning and scaling, leading to higher cost.
+Option B is wrong because Amazon S3 Standard is not ideal for small JSON documents and has higher cost for frequent updates or retrieval.

-Option C is wrong because ElastiCache is a cache, not a durable store.
+Option C is wrong because Amazon ElastiCache for Redis is a cache, not a durable store.

 MCQmedium